JibstaMan/eddi-cli/README.md

 ## npx vs npm

+* `npm` stands for Node package manager.
+It's the software that NodeJS depends on for installing packages and all the dependencies.
+* `npx` stands for Node package runner.
+It's a convenience tool for packages that can be executed within a terminal.
+You don't need to first install the package using `npm`, `npx` will retrieve the necessary files for you.

 The reason EDDI CLI is recommending `npx` is for convenience.
-You don't need to install anything, as long as you're in the correct folder, the commands will work.
+You don't need to install anything (besides `NodeJS`), as long as you're in the correct folder, the commands will work.

-`npx` will get the latest version of `eddi-cli` every time, which takes about 5 seconds of time.
+`npx` will get the latest version of `eddi-cli` every time (or "Just in Time"), which takes about a few seconds.
 This delay applies every time you run a command using `npx`.
 The benefit is that you don't have to worry about which version of `eddi-cli` is installed.

-You can install `eddi-cli` globally:
+You can install `eddi-cli` globally (note the `-g` flag), to make it available anywhere on your computer:

 ```
 npm install -g eddi-cli
 ```

 This will install the latest version at that time, but you won't get new updates automatically.
 You will have to re-run that command to update.
-You shave off 5 seconds of every command, but you're responsible for staying up-to-date.
-You can quickly compare the installed version to the latest version using:
+You shave off a few seconds of every command and can use `eddi-cli` offline, but you're responsible for staying up-to-date.
+You can quickly compare the installed version to the latest version (also displayed at the top of this readme) using:

 ```
-npm list -g eddi-cli
+eddi-cli --version
 npm show eddi-cli version
 ```